skharel25/WeatherAppFinal/README.md

 # WeatherAppFinal

 This is a weather app created using material design that is available for both IOS and Android.
-This version of the app has additional features from the previous version.
-It adds a poll feature which allows users to vote on whether they think the weather is accurate or not and it also adds a live radar weather map that the users can view.
 Youtube Link with app demo: https://youtu.be/Ual9ysxLohI

 */